qgis/QGIS-Documentation/docs/user_manual/working_with_vector/joins_relations.rst

 and an airline company flies to several airports.

-This SQL code creates the three tables we need for an N-M relationship in a PostgreSQL/PostGIS schema named *locations*.
+This SQL code creates the three tables we need for an N-M relationship in a PostgreSQL schema named *locations*.
-You can run the code using the :menuselection:`Database --> DB Manager…` for PostGIS or external tools such as `pgAdmin <https://www.pgadmin.org>`_.
+You can run the code using the :menuselection:`Database --> DB Manager…` for PostgreSQL or external tools such as `pgAdmin <https://www.pgadmin.org>`_.
 The airports table stores the ``airports`` layer and the airline table stores the ``airlines`` layer.
 In both tables few fields are used for clarity.